WindJammer6/2.-Tic-Tac-Toe-Game-Python/README.md

 <br>

 ## Special Thanks
-Special thanks to harvestingmoon (https://github.com/harvestingmoon), for helping me check for the many bugs and solving them during this project :)
+Special thanks to [harvestingmoon](https://github.com/harvestingmoon), for helping me check for the many bugs and solving them during this project :)

 <br>